fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_proxypolicy.html.markdown

 * `dstintf` - (Required) Destination interface names.
 The structure of `dstintf` block is documented below.
 * `srcaddr` - Source address objects.
 The structure of `srcaddr` block is documented below.
 * `poolname` - Name of IP pool object.
 The structure of `poolname` block is documented below.
+* `poolname6` - Name of IPv6 pool object.
+The structure of `poolname6` block is documented below.
 * `dstaddr` - Destination address objects.
 The structure of `dstaddr` block is documented below.
 * `ztna_ems_tag` - ZTNA EMS Tag names.
 The structure of `ztna_ems_tag` block is documented below.
 * `ztna_tags_match_logic` - ZTNA tag matching logic.
 Valid values: `or`, `and`.